 The purpose of this paper is to examine in more detail the nature and scope of two-tier wage systems in a Canadian context.
 The plan of the paper is as follows: first, it will examine the form which two-tier settlements have taken and provide some data on their prevalence.
 Second, it will examine possible legal implications of two-tier agreements, and in particular, whether a union which agrees to a lower wage rate for new hires risks violating its duty of fair representation.
 The final section assesses the long-term viability of two-tier wage systems.

-Month: June 1987
+Archives for June 1987

 This paper attempts to examine part-time employment from both a legal and economic perspective, looking at the extent of part-time employment, the compensation arrangements for part-time employees with particular emphasis on benefits other than wages, and the apparent inequities in these arrangements.
 The treatment of part-time workers under existing employment standards and collective bargaining legislation is reviewed and the potential impact of the Charter of Rights and Freedoms is examined.
 Finally, the actual cost of prorating benefits for part-time workers or paying cash in lieu of benefits is examined within the framework of the model developed in 1982 by Reid and Swartz.
 Overall, the available data seems to indicate that these costs are not overly excessive.